|

 terms “ecclesiastical” and “ecclesiological” are not synonymous.

-church.
-Ecclesiological refers to the nature and role of a church
+to the sacred nature and role of a church.

 The